 This doesn’t need to be as stark as going from a Rolodex to a CRM, but something as simple as taking notes in a note-sharing application like Evernote can help you save time updating three different parties on what you just talked about in a meeting they missed.

 And, of course, for those of you strategic leaders out there – if you’re still working in Excel and compiling numbers from email, PowerPoint and goodness knows what else – let us give you a demo.
 Talk about life-changing; our plan execution software is essential for leaders who’d like to take their objectives all the way through to results within the same platform.

 To all the organization leaders out there – the gauntlet is thrown and the challenge to stop overspending your time has been called.
 Set time management budgets and look for ways to allocate it in the right places.
 Much like money, there is a limited supply of time and it will definitely be gone one day.
 Are you spending it wisely?

-Register for our webinar on Tuesday, August 1st at 1:00pm ET – Strategic Execution for the Agile Business Leader – to learn how to scale the benefits of agility throughout your organization to build strategic alignment and Flawless Execution.
+Check out our on-demand webinar – Strategic Execution for the Agile Business Leader – to learn how to scale the benefits of agility throughout your organization to build strategic alignment and Flawless Execution.